praxis88/st/README.md

-This is a fork of ST, the original repo can be found here: [https://git.suckless.org/st/](https://git.suckless.org/st/) The original ST webpage is here: [https://st.suckless.org/](https://st.suckless.org/) Updated to version 0.8.1.
+This is a fork of ST, the original repo can be found here: [https://git.suckless.org/st/](https://git.suckless.org/st/) The original ST webpage is here: [https://st.suckless.org/](https://st.suckless.org/) Updated to version 0.8.2.

 ### Patches applied

 * [Alpha](https://st.suckless.org/patches/alpha/) : This patch allows users to change the opacity of the background.
 Note that you need an X composite manager (e.g. compton, xcompmgr) to make this patch effective.
 * [Scrollback](https://st.suckless.org/patches/scrollback/) : Scroll back through terminal output using Shift+{PageUp, PageDown} and Shift+MouseWheel.
-* [Solarized](https://st.suckless.org/patches/solarized/) : Solarized is a color scheme by Ethan Schoonover which exists in a dark and a light variant.
+* [Xresources](https://st.suckless.org/patches/xresources/) : This patch adds the ability to configure st via Xresources.
+At startup, st will read and apply the resources named in the resources[] array in config.h.

 ##### Applying/Removing Patches
 ```